HasKha/Sketcher/README.md

 # Sketcher
 A starting point for geometry processing, mesh editing and visualization applications and tests.

+# Download
+clone the repository recursively: `git clone --recursive https://github.com/HasKha/Sketcher.git`

+Do not download as zip, as the submodules won't be included and the project will not build.

 # Features
 * Open and view OBJ or PLY meshes
 * Quickly and easily prototype new code